-Days before the launch of the first ATV 'Jules Verne' into orbit, Cortona3D, the global leader in interactive 3D visual communication for Equipment Maintenance & Training, announced that its cutting edge software is that chosen by the European Space Agency (ESA) for spacecraft crew and astronauts training of the ATV.
-The Automated Transfer Vehicle (ATV) is a fleet of 20 tonne space transport vehicles used to bring fresh food, clothes, water, fuel, experiments, and oxygen to keep the International Space Station (ISS) and its residents alive.
+Days before the launch of the first ATV 'Jules Verne' into orbit, Cortona3D, the global leader in interactive 3D visual communication for Equipment Maintenance & Training, announced that its cutting-edge software is that chosen by the European Space Agency (ESA) for spacecraft crew and astronauts training of the ATV.
+The Automated Transfer Vehicle (ATV) is a fleet of 20-tonne space transport vehicles used to bring fresh food, clothes, water, fuel, experiments, and oxygen to keep the International Space Station (ISS) and its residents alive.
 With complex operational procedures, the challenge was to keep the astronauts’ skills and knowledge at a high level up to 1 year after receiving the initial training.

 “The interactive learning tool has proven to be a big hit with astronauts and cosmonauts alike!
 When you impress an astronaut, you know you have done something really special,” pointed out the head of ATV training at EAC, Richard Moss.
-“Astronauts recognise the help Cortona3Ds’ interactive ‘Visual Know-How’ tool will give them.
+“Astronauts recognize the help Cortona3Ds’ interactive ‘Visual Know-How’ tool will give them.
 It will save time and mistakes, in an environment where errors cost lives.
-The current crew have already received training using the interactive animated lessons created in Cortona3D RapidLearning and will refresh their skills again and again during a series of on-board sessions on the space station computer after launching into orbit.”
+The current crew have already received training using the interactive animated lessons created in Cortona3D RapidLearning and will refresh their skills again and again during a series of onboard sessions on the space station computer after launching into orbit.”

-“Research shows that the interactive 3D element improves comprehension, retention and on-the-job performance particularly in the operation of complex machinery or systems,“ said Connell Gallagher, President of Cortona3D.
-"Following several large scale deployments over a six year period in the European Space Agency, we are delighted that Cortona3D ‘Visual Know-How’ software now has a proven track record in driving quality-critical training of space crews and astronauts as well as improving technical documentation and logistic and support processes.”
+“Research shows that the interactive 3D element improves comprehension, retention, and on-the-job performance, particularly in the operation of complex machinery or systems,“ said Connell Gallagher, President of Cortona3D.
+"Following several large-scale deployments over a six-year period in the European Space Agency, we are delighted that Cortona3D ‘Visual Know-How’ software now has a proven track record in driving quality-critical training of space crews and astronauts as well as improving technical documentation and logistic and support processes.”